ARTbio/startbio/docs/Run-Galaxy/GalaxyKickStart.md

 !!! warning
-    admin is not really a decent password, please c h a n g e   y o u r   p a s s w o r d to avoid you Galaxy server getting hacked by the end of the course.
+    admin is not really a decent password, please ==c h a n g e  .  y o u r  .  p a s s w o r d== to avoid your Galaxy server getting hacked before the end of the course.

 ----
 ### Galaxy administration tasks